History of Eswatini: Consolidation of the Swazi Nation (1740s–1868)

-neighbors, the Ndwandwes.
-The capital of Ngwane III was in Southern Swaziland in Shiselweni at the foot of the Mhlosheni Mountains near Nhlangano and Mahamba.
 Swazis established a polity based on Kingship accompanied by Queen Mothers and during the minority of a crown prince a Queen Regent.
-Thus when Ngwane died, LaYaka Ndwandwe became Queen Regent until Ndvungunye became the King.
-The kingship of Ndvungunye continued the order established by Ngwane III from 1780 until 1815 when he was killed by lightning.
-He was succeeded by Ngwane IV after the regency of Queen Regent Lomvula Mndzebele.
-Ngwane IV was also known as Sobhuza I and Somhlolo a revered king of Swaziland.
-Sobhuza continued to expand the territory of Swaziland.
+Thus when Ngwane III died, LaYaka Ndwandwe, his mother, became the Queen Regent until Ngwane III's son Ndvungunye became the King in 1780, serving until 1815 when he was struck and killed by lightning.
+His administrative capital was in Shiselweni.
+He was succeeded by Sobhuza I after the regency of his Queen Regent Lomvula Mndzebele.
+Ngwane IV or Somhlolo, as Sobhuza I was also known as Sobhuza I, continued to expand the territory of Swaziland.